 7. Show your report at the airport and/or customs

 Just show the digital or paper version to the airline agent and/or the customs agent.

-You can see my detailed experience entering Canada last week for the details of how it is verified, if you’re interested.
+You can see my detailed experience entering Canada in November for the details of how it is verified, if you’re interested.

-Details of the pre-departure testing requirement for Canada
+Details of the pre-entry test requirement for Canada

 Here is all the detailed info on each part of the test requirement.

 For all travelers